 3. Helps Fight Against Depression

 Mackerel is high in omega-3 fatty acids, a healthy type of fat that has been associated with a number of impressive health benefits.
+Mackerel provides both EPA and DHA, two types of essential fatty acids that the body uses for better brain function.
 In fact, some recent research has even found that omega-3 fatty acids may even be able to help protect against depression.

 A review published in the journal CNS Neuroscience & Therapeutics looked at the results of three studies and showed that omega-3 fatty acids were able to reduce depressive symptoms by up to 50 percent in those with major depression, bipolar disorder and childhood major depression.
 (7) Not only that, but other studies have found an association between lower intakes of omega-3 fatty acids and depressive symptoms.
 (8, 9)